New Faculty Guide

 Students studying online and at WKU regional campuses overlap greatly, often taking blended schedules of online and courses offered on-site at regional campuses.
 Student services are provided for both groups and supported in multiple ways.
 The following sections clarify how some services are delivered specifically to distanced students.

 The Topper Orientation Program (TOP) for Online Learners allows for intuitive, real-time interaction between student and staff that builds valuable relationships with students who can often feel disconnected from campus due to their location.
 Upon registration, new online students are enrolled into a Blackboard organization for WKU C.A.R.E.S.
 (Coaching for Academic Readiness and Excellence), an online student success coaching initiative which provides high-touch support for online learners and is targeted to freshmen and at-risk students in particular.
 The mission of C.A.R.E.S. is to provide support that helps online learners reach their potential, build confidence, and succeed in reaching their academic goals.
-C.A.R.E.S. introduces students each week to modules designed to leverage student success such as time management, study skills, test taking, etc. Additionally, online learners are invited to participate in individualized academic success coaching.
+C.A.R.E.S. introduces students each week to modules designed to leverage student success such as time management, study skills, and test taking.
+Additionally, online learners are invited to participate in individualized academic success coaching.

 WKU Online through Online Student Services includes a student resource portal that points students toward tools for online learners provided at a distance, and provides comprehensive, one-click access to student resources across campus.
 Professional staff with Online Student Services respond to student questions and help them through the admission, registration, and class start processes by phone, email, and online chat.
 Services include online tutoring through The Learning Center and the online Writing Center, an orientation for online learners, support for connecting to the Blackboard learning management system, how to access their student information through TopNet, and how to access their email account to facilitate communication.